 Urb.
 El Chaparral is the largest urbanisation to the east of la Cala and is an exclusive development consisting mainly of large villas and plots.
 There are no services other than a couple of restaurants on the A-7.
-There are small coves and a very popular beach bar.
+You will find small coves and a very popular beach bar.
 There are also two more urbanisations called Urb.
 Oasis and Urb.
 Las Farolas.
+(Map)

 Urb.
 Playa Marina and Urb El Faro are small urbanisations which lie just before the point where the coast turns northwards and the lighthouse is situated.
 Playa Marina is mainly apartment accommodation and has a chemist and some restaurants.
 El Faro, popular with German residents, is larger and has both apartment and villa accommodation.
 There are several restaurants in the area.
 The main beach is a small cove with a beach bar and there is also a nudist beach near.
 (Map)

-El Faro de Calaburras is a small urbanisation with steep, winding streets, currently poorly maintained.
+El Faro de Calaburras is a small urbanisation with steep, winding streets.
 Property is mainly villas.
-The other urbanisations, such as urb Marina del Sol, La Ponderosa and El Castillo offer apartment, townhouse and villa accommodation, and are popular because they’re quiet but within close proximity to Fuengirola.
-The main beach is at Faro de Calaburras and is a narrow strip of sand, which in spite of its small size and being right next to the A-7 is packed to capacity during the summer.
+Other urbanisations, like Marina del Sol, La Ponderosa, and El Castillo, offer apartments, townhouses, and villas.
+They’re popular for being quiet yet close to Fuengirola.
+The main beach is at Faro de Calaburras.
+It’s a narrow strip of sand next to the A-7.
+Despite its small size, it’s packed in summer.
+(Map)